Black Sesame, Rose + Orange Honey Treats

 Black sesame is one of my favorites.
 There's something so nourishing and comforting about the depth of it's flavor.
 I first fell in love with black sesame in acupuncture school when one of my classmates brought tang yuan in for Chinese New Year.
 After that, every time I went to the Asian grocery store I'd treat myself to a black sesame mochi and sit in my car, in the parking lot to enjoy the goodness!

-This is not an original recipe; I came across it several months ago (here) and have been waiting to try it for what feels like forever!
+This is not an original recipe; I came across it several months ago (here) via Quaternity Holistics (you can read the original post and original recipe on their site!!
+It’s great!!), and have been waiting to try it for what feels like forever!
 I did, however, modify it to my taste buds and added a few extra herbs - which I encourage you to do as well!!
 These are such tasty treats for the winter months and combine simple ingredients that nourish the blood and fluids (our yin), as well as support the Kidneys, Spleen and Liver.

 The below recipe will make ~20-25 balls, depending how large you decide to roll them.
 Have fun and I do hope you enjoy!!